CentOS/python-cicoclient/docs/cli_usage.rst

         usage: cico inventory [-h] [-f {csv,json,table,value,yaml}] [-c COLUMN] [--max-width <integer>] [--noindent]
                               [--quote {all,minimal,none,nonnumeric}] [--all]
+                              [--ssid <ssid>]

-        Return a node inventory from the ci.centos.org infrastructure.
+        Returns a node inventory from the ci.centos.org infrastructure.

         optional arguments:
           -h, --help            show this help message and exit --all                 Display all nodes, regardless if an API key is used.
+          --ssid <ssid>         Only return nodes matching the provided ssid.

         output formatters:
           output formatter options